 Update medical information

-You’ll likely get a packet from your new teacher; but if not, make sure your child’s teacher is aware of any allergies or medical concerns so they are prepared on the first day.
+You’ll likely get a packet from your new teacher.
+But if not, make sure your child’s teacher is aware of any allergies or medical concerns so they are prepared on the first day.

 Update immunizations

-If you wait until your school lets you know your shot records are out of date, you’ll have to scramble for a doctor’s appointment at the last minute.
+If you wait until your school lets you know your vaccine records are out of date, you’ll have to scramble for a doctor’s appointment at the last minute.
 Be proactive and schedule vaccines if you need them before school starts.

 Talk about the new year

-Your kids are entering a new grade and may be worried about the new teacher, new classroom and even the amount of homework they could be getting.
+Your kids are entering a new grade and may be worried about the new teacher, new classroom, and even the amount of homework they could be getting.
 Talking it out can help ease anxiety and ensure your kids are ready to go.

 Set up a schedule

 Preparing in advance can help you get everyone on board and ensure your kids have everything they need before the first day of school.
-They’ll feel better – and so will you, knowing you are sending them to school with everything they need to succeed.
+They’ll feel better, and so will you, knowing you are sending them to school with everything they need to succeed!

 Leave a Reply